 Oakhurst Inn Cafe is open 7:00 – 2:00 weekdays, 8:00 – 2:00 on weekends.

 Renewal serves elevated Southern cuisine in a lovely indoor-outdoor space about halfway between the pedestrian mall and UVA.
 One of our favorite spots for fine dining in Charlottesville VA, the restaurant is on the bottom floor of the hip Draftsman Hotel.
-Try the corn gazpacho which tastes like a rich indulgence, but is made with absolutely no cream.
-Renewal has an extensive selection of craft beer on tap, and unique wines from France and Italy.
-UVA students—tell your parents to stay at the Draftsman and spring for a Renewal dinner next time they visit.
+UVA students—tell your parents to stay at the Draftsman and spring for dinner downstairs the next time they visit.

 Another favorite on The Corner near UVA is Roots Natural Kitchen.
 The restaurant was created by UVA Business School grads on a mission to deliver healthy, affordable, and delicious food made with natural ingredients.
 Diners choose from a variety of grains, greens, vegetables, nuts, cheese, meats, and dressings to create the perfect bowl of flavor.
 Take your meal to go or relax at one of the tables upstairs.

 Roots Natural Kitchen Charlottesville is open weekdays 10:30 – 10:00, weekends 11:00 – 10:00.

 Favorite Places to Eat in Charlottesville Beyond the Downtown

 Here are more great Charlottesville restaurants away from the downtown and UVA area.